knative/docs/docs/snippets/install-kn.md

 === "Using Homebrew"

+    Do one of the following:

-    - Install `kn` by using [Homebrew](https://brew.sh){target=_blank}:
+    - To install `kn` by using [Homebrew](https://brew.sh){target=_blank}, run the command:

         ```bash
         brew install kn
         ```

-    - Upgrade an existing install to the latest version by running the command:
+    - To upgrade an existing `kn` install to the latest version, run the command:

         ```bash
         brew upgrade kn
         ```

         ??? bug "Having issues upgrading `kn` using Homebrew?"

             If you are having issues upgrading using Homebrew, it might be due to a change to a CLI repository where the `master` branch was renamed to `main`.
 Resolve this issue by running the command:

             ```bash
             brew tap --repair
             brew update
             brew upgrade kn
             ```

 === "Using a binary"